Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

 It is important to recognise these symptoms and get relief for hypoglycaemia quickly, as the hypoglycaemia may worsen.

 What should I do if I am experiencing hypoglycaemia?

 Always carry some glucose tablets (also known as dextrose tablets) with you.
-Take 15 grams of glucose tablet at first sign of hypoglycaemia, wait for 15 minutes and re-check your blood sugar level.
-If you are not feeling better or if your blood sugar level is still low (less than 4 mmol/L or 70 mg/dL), take another 15 grams of glucose tablet.
+Take 15 g of glucose tablet at the first sign of hypoglycaemia, wait for 15 minutes, and re-check your blood sugar level.
+If you are not feeling better or if your blood sugar level is still low (less than 4 mmol/L or 70 mg/dL), take another 15 g of glucose tablet.